-In addition to the below content, see also: Corona Light Material at Chaos Docs
+In addition to the below content, see also: Corona Light Material at Chaos Documentation Portal

 The Corona Light Material's main purpose is illuminating the scene, but it can also be used in other scenarios.
 Objects with Corona Light Material applied, from the renderer’s point of view, do not differ from Corona Light objects - they are sampled the same way, and have virtually the same properties.